 It is a goal of the University of New Hampshire (UNH) strategic plan to ensure that students will have maximum exposure to international experiences.
 To minimize health hazards and safety risks, UNH established the International Travel Risk Review Committee (ITRRC) to evaluate UNH-sponsored education abroad activities when a significant health or safety concern is raised and to decide whether to suspend that activity.

-UNH policy prohibits student activities, undergraduate and graduate, in countries that the U.S. Department of State rates as Level 3: Reconsider Travel or Level 4: Do Not Travel.
-There may be instances when an individual UNH student or a UNH-sponsored group considers that there is a compelling educational interest to conducting an activity in a Level 3 or Level 4 country and that it is possible to mitigate the risks.
+UNH policy prohibits student activities, undergraduate and graduate, in countries and areas that the U.S. Department of State rates as Level 3: Reconsider Travel or Level 4: Do Not Travel.
+There may be instances when an individual UNH student or a UNH-sponsored group considers that there is a compelling educational interest to conducting an activity in a Level 3 or Level 4 country or area and that it is possible to mitigate the risks.
 In these cases, an individual student or unit may petition to the International Travel Risk Review Committee (ITRRC) for prior approval.
 You can read the official UNH International Travel Risk Review policy in the USNH Online Policy Manual.